Planning to take a road trip? Long drives are tiring and exhausting, and there are just so many coupe games such as eye-spy to get you through.

 Now celebrating its third season, the show has explored the whole thing from death row, lockdowns, and prison parenting, all while keeping carefully and attentively focused on the people who frequently fail to appreciate those locked up and confined.

-This podcast isn’t a rubbernecker’s happiness, but instead a haunting, emotional, enlightening, and inspiring insight of the world often taken for granted by people untouched by it.
+This podcast isn’t a rubbernecker’s happiness, but instead a haunting, emotional, enlightening, and inspiring insight into the world often taken for granted by people untouched by it.

 4. It’s Been a Minute